Beatoven/public-api/docs/api-spec.md

 `download_url`: Complete composed track in mp3 format

-`section_options`: List of sections of the composed track and each section is further a list tracks.
-So if you have two sections in your track, each item will have two objects.
-Each of the objects will contain the following fields:
+`section_options`: List of sections of the composed track and each section is further a list with track information.
+The list is sorted at a section level which means the first list is the first section and so on.
+So if you have two sections in your track, each item will have two objects and each of the objects will contain the following fields:

 `instruments`: List of instruments that appear in the composed tracks